 Remember, the cost of a funeral varies greatly among these three options.
 On average, a typical burial service will cost anywhere from $7,000-$10,000.
-At the same time, a cremation service will cost between $1,500-$5,000.
+At the same time, cremation costs between $1,500-$5,000.
 Donating your body to science will usually cost nothing.

-With the availability of affordable final expense life insurance to cover end of life costs, most people can adequately insure themselves for an amount necessary to cover whatever sort of memorial they prefer.
+With the availability of affordable funeral life insurance plans to cover end-of-life costs, most people can adequately insure themselves for an amount necessary to cover whatever sort of memorial they prefer.

 What To Do With The Remains If You Choose A Burial Or Cremation